 Electric guitar shapes like the Stratocaster or Les Paul are often chosen based on tonal preferences.
 The Strat is more versatile, while the Les Paul is known for its warm, sustained notes, favored in rock and blues.

-When choosing a guitar shape, theres no one-size-fits-all answer.
+When choosing a guitar shape, there’s no one-size-fits-all answer.
 Beginners should prioritize comfort and versatility, with concert or dreadnought shapes being good starting points.
 Professionals may want to focus on tonal quality and performance needs, where shapes like the dreadnought or grand auditorium shine.
 No matter your level, finding the right guitar shape can enhance your playing experience and help you express your musical style to its fullest.

-Email can't be empty
+Email cannot be empty

-Phone can't be empty
+Password cannot be empty

-Company can't be empty
+Email cannot be empty

-Message can't be empty
+Email cannot be empty